-Chambers of Commerce – If you only included one target group in your computer marketing plan, make it your local city or regional Chamber of Commerce.
+Chambers of Commerce – If you only included one target group in your computer marketing plan, make it your local city or regional chamber of commerce.
 The chambers of commerce exist primarily for businesses to network with each other.
 They also participate in widely publicized events that are excellent ways to get your name out into the community.

 Lead-Sharing Groups – Groups like LeTip International and BNI provide an opportunity to share leads and tips with other professionals.
 Get active in a local chapter and find out how you can begin receiving and sharing referrals.

 IT User Groups – IT user groups provide an opportunity to meet subject-matter experts who do similar things as your company but are not direct competitors.
-Anyone marketing IT should look into these groups.
+Anyone marketing IT services should look into these groups.

-If you start getting active in just one or two of these groups, your computer marketing plan will be well underway.
+If you start getting active in just one or two of these groups, your marketing plan will be well underway.

-Please share your ideas about marketing IT and new business generation in the Comments section.
+Please share your ideas about marketing IT and new business generation in the comments section.